BawdyAnarchist/quBSD/Future_Development.md

 The reality is that all PARAMETERS should always be capitalized to refer to the generic PARAM, and lowercase when refering to a specific value for PARAMETER.
 This requires alot of grammar changes.

+qb-edit and qb-create
+	- Probably should offload the jail/VM non-mixing check for root, class, and template, into qubsd.sh

+qb-stop
+	- the monitoring is still not right.
+It exits early, coz pgrep returns nothing after 2 cycles for no gd reason

 ### MINOR UPGRADES